kporras07/solr8-sandbox/README.md

 # Composer-enabled Drupal template - update this line in master

-I'm making this change to github repo.
+UPDATE: I'm making this change to github repo.

 This is Pantheon's recommended starting point for forking new [Drupal](https://www.drupal.org/) upstreams that work with the Platform's Integrated Composer build process.
 It is also the